 Domain: E19 Physical Object

 Range: E60 Number

 Quantification: many to one (0,1:0,n)

+Scope note:

-Scope note: This property documents the number of parts, an instance of E60 Number, of which an instance of E19 Physical Object is composed.
+This property documents the number of parts, an instance of E60 Number, of which ar instance of E19 Physical Object is composed.
+L

-This may be used as a method of checking inventory counts with regard to aggregate or collective objects.
+This may be used as a method of checking inventory counts with regard to aggregate of collective objects.
 What constitutes a part or component depends on the context and requirements of the documentation.
-Normally, the parts documented in this way would not be considered as worthy of individual attention.
+Normally, the parts documented in this way would considered as worthy of individual attention.

-For a more complete description, objects may be decomposed into their components and constituents using P46 is composed of (forms parts of) and P45 consists of (is incorporated in) .
-This allows each element to be described individually.
+For a more complete description, objects may be decomposed into their components a constituents using P46 is composed of (forms parts of) and P45 consists of (is incorportial allows each element to be described individually.

+Examples:

-Examples: Chess set 233 (E22) has number of parts 33 (E60). (fictitious)
+- Chess set 233 (E22) has number of parts 33 (E60). (fictitious)

+In first-order log ric:

-In first-order logic: $P57(x,y) \Rightarrow E19(x)$ $P57(x,y) \Rightarrow E60(y)$
+$P57(x,y) \Rightarrow E19(x)$

+$P57(x,y) \Rightarrow E60(y)$

-P59 has section (is located on or within)
+P59 has section on (is located on or within)

+Domain:

-Domain: E18 Physical Thing
+E18 Physical Thing

 Range: E53 Place

+Quantification:

-Quantification: many to many (0,n:0,n)
+X many to many (0,n:0,n)

 Subproperty of: E18 Physical Thing.
-P157i provides reference space for (is at rest relative to): E53 Place
+P157i provides reference space for (is at rest relative to): E53 Pla ce

+Definition of the e CIDOC Conceptual Reference Model version 7.3 151